AlfonsMittelmeyer/python-gui-messaging/README.md

 and individual table settings per row and column

 very new:

+- two new ttk widgets: Separator and Combobox

 - GuiDesigner and DynTkInter work now also with Python 2.7 instead only with Python 3
+- - but this doen't work correct now. str() doesn't work as in python3.
+Before str is used
+- - the data have to be encoded for not standard ascii characters

 relative new: